-There’s plenty of free Wi-fi in the cities and on public transport, but if you want to stay connected elsewhere, a local SIM is the way to go.
-Like most other things in the country, they can be expensive — but there is at least one option that’s surprisingly affordable, with great data speeds to go with it.
+There’s plenty of free Wi-Fi in the cities and on public transport, but if you want to stay connected elsewhere, a local SIM is the way to go.
+Like most other things in the country, they can be expensive.
+There is at least one option that’s surprisingly affordable, however, with great data speeds to go with it.

-Here’s everything you need to know about buying a SIM card in Switzerland, including details on the odd roaming situation in Liechtenstein if your trip takes you there as well.
+Here’s everything you need to know about buying a SIM card in Switzerland.
+I’ve also included details on the odd roaming situation in Liechtenstein if your trip takes you there as well.

 There are three cell service providers in Switzerland, plus various companies reselling service on each network.
 Swisscom and Sunrise have the largest networks, while Salt’s coverage is slightly lower but still covers 90%+ of the population.

-Switzerland isn’t a cheap country to visit, and that’s as true for cell service as anything else, at least when buying from the main providers.
+Switzerland isn’t a cheap country to visit, and that’s equally true for cell service as anything else when buying from the main providers.

 As it often does elsewhere in the world, however, Lycamobile offers lower costs as long as you’re happy to buy from convenience stores and other small retailers, and don’t expect too much in the way of support when getting set up.

-One of the good things about buying Lycamobile SIMs anywhere in the world is there’s rarely a lack of places selling them.
-That was as true in Zurich as anywhere else — a Thai restaurant near my accommodation had a sign in the window, as did a tiny convenience store a little further down the road.
+One of the good things about buying Lycamobile SIMs anywhere in the world is that there’s rarely a lack of places selling them.
+That was as true in Zurich as anywhere else: a Thai restaurant near my accommodation had a sign in the window, as did a tiny convenience store a little further down the road.

 The store owners were friendly and helpful, speaking good English.
 They also had brochures outlining the various options, which were in German but easily understandable.
 I chose the option that sounded best, and the owners took care of the rest.

 They needed to take a copy of my passport, and then registered the SIM and generated forms to sign.
 The process took about ten minutes, including sending a code to buy the right data package.